 My guess is that you aren’t like me and don’t have the kind of time I do to go over hundreds and hundreds of stories to get to the good stuff.
 I do.
 In fact, this is what I do on a daily basis.
 On a typical day, I might see close to 2,000 headlines to get to useful and intriguing content.
-I look for the articles that matter and stories behind the stories you talk about.
+I look for the articles that matter and the stories behind the stories you talk about.
 This is where my mailing list comes in.
-I want to help you get to what you need to see, and cut the crap.
+I want to help you get to what you need to see and cut the crap.
 Use me as your personal concierge (of sorts) and save you the time spent looking.

 I read all kinds of articles that stretch from technology to humanities and everything in between.
 I’m interested in almost any topic as long as it’s interesting and thought-provoking (heck, and sometimes a little funny).
 I’m not trying to start a news service here, that’s not what I do.
 What you’ll get are the stories that tend to reach my stream of consciousness and pique my interest.
 This will start a little slow, but with your help, I’ll get this going smoothly in no time.
 This is CWL’s What to Read.